adarqui/haskell-web-bootstrap/README.md

 # haskell-web-bootstrap

 Bootstrap(3) classes and utilities for haskell.
+This library is a direct port of purescript's purescript-halogen-bootsrap.

 # example